apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

     result = FSDataOutputStream

+A zero byte file must exist at the end of the specified path, visible to all

 The updated (valid) FileSystem must contains all the parent directories of the path, as created by `mkdirs(parent(p))`.

 The result is `FSDataOutputStream`, which through its operations may generate new filesystem states with updated values of